ywata/dynamodb/README.md

 # Current status of thie module
 The author is currently deveoping this software.
 Most of the codes are intended to test DynamoDB API described in http://docs.aws.amazon.com/amazondynamodb/latest/APIReference/Welcome.html.
+The implemenataion is preliminary and the API will be changed.

 Current status of the implementation